sgajbi/portfolio-analytics-system/docs/features/cashflow_calculator/03_Methodology_Guide.md

 ## 1. Rule-Based Mapping

-The core of the service is a static configuration that maps every supported `transaction_type` to a set of cash flow attributes.
+The core of the service is a **database-driven configuration** that maps every supported `transaction_type` to a set of cash flow attributes.
 This ensures that the process is deterministic and consistent.
-The logic is defined in the `cashflow_config.py` file.
+The logic is stored in the `cashflow_rules` table.

 The key attributes determined by the rules are: